Apply for a Grant

 - Read carefully the grant guideline sections.

 Community Grant options include seed funding, program support and facilities improvement funding.
+Note that “seed” funding is for piloting new or expansion programs at organizations with existing services and is not funding for start-up organizations.
 We also offer Special Interest Grants that reflect our fundholders' varied interests.
 (Note: Planning Grants start with a Letter of Intent.)

 - Make sure your organization meets our eligibility requirements.